Stale Waivers REST API - v2

 Scope of waivers and user permissions

-For example, when Organization A has Application 1 and Application 2, and a user has permissions to only Application 1, the user will see waivers scoped to Organization A because Application 1 is too under the scope of those waivers, but the user will not see waivers scoped to Application 2 because Application 1 is not under the scope of those waivers.
+For example, when Organization A has Application 1 and Application 2, and a user has permission to only Application 1, the user will see waivers scoped to Organization A because Application 1 is too under the scope of those waivers, but the user will not see waivers scoped to Application 2 because Application 1 is not under the scope of those waivers.
 Also, the computation of staleness of a waiver scoped to Organization A will include both Application 1 and Application 2, even if the user has only access to Application 1.

 Before performing any actions on stale waivers it is recommended to have complete visibility of what can be affected.
 This can be achieved by calling the API with sufficient user permissions (preferably an admin user).